How to lock a folder on Mac to keep your files private

 How you can keep your files safe

 To be on the safe side, savvy Mac users regularly check their computers with anti-malware software.
-My personal favorite is CleanMyMac X, as Apple notarized it on macOS Catalina.
+My personal favorite is CleanMyMac X, as Apple notarized its use on macOS.
 It comes with a Malware Removal tool that deals with Mac-specific viruses.
 Here is how it works:

 - Launch the app (get a free version here).